halostatue/stars/README.md

 *   [HouzuoGuo/DBGo](https://github.com/HouzuoGuo/DBGo) - This is a programming exercise, do not use in serious code.
 *   [bradfitz/gomemcache](https://github.com/bradfitz/gomemcache) - Go Memcached client library #golang
 *   [ha/doozerd](https://github.com/ha/doozerd) - A consistent distributed data store.
-*   [github/hub](https://github.com/github/hub) - A command-line tool that makes git easier to use with GitHub.

 ## Groovy